hoyinng/LoL-Player-Tracker/README.md

 ...
 ```

-LoL-player-tracker is not affiliated with Riot Games, this is a personal project.
+LoL-Player-Tracker is not affiliated with Riot Games, this is a personal project.